 Not all marine life that is captured by fishing gear makes it to the dinner table.
 An estimated 40 per cent of what is caught in commercial fisheries is unintended catch (bycatch) and discarded from the fishing vessel.
 Bycatch can include unmarketable species, undersized species, and endangered species.
 Unfortunately the majority of the animals tossed back overboard do not survive.
 It is important to understand how your seafood has been harvested as some fishing gear types, like pelagic or surface long-lining and bottom trawling can increase the likelihood and amount of bycatch incurred.

 Certain fishing and farming practices can have negative impacts on critical marine or aquatic habitats.
 With the loss of crucial habitats such as spawning, nursery, breeding or sheltering areas, many species find it challenging to survive, let alone thrive.
 Communities such as coral reefs, kelp forests, mangroves and wetlands provide critical habitat for a wide array of organisms and damage to these key areas can have dramatic consequences for the environment.

 Overfishing is a monumental, global issue.
-Ocean Wise seafood is a conservation program that aims to tackle this crisis, and our partners make the commitment to clearly label all Ocean Wise choices so consumers can make sustainable choices.
+Ocean Wise Seafood is a conservation program that aims to tackle this crisis, and our partners make the commitment to clearly label all Ocean Wise Seafood choices so consumers can make sustainable choices.
 If you see the Ocean Wise symbol next to a seafood item, you know that option is the best choice for the health of our oceans.
 Learn more about Why We Exist.